DeePigg31/DeMarcus-Pegue-II-porfolio-/README.md

 This portfolio is a general presentation of the range of IT & cybersecurity projects that I currently possess.
-Stayed tuned as I continually add projects throughout my journey in my IT career.
+Stayed tuned as I continually add projects throughout my journey in my IT/Cybersecurity career.